Sowmya74/Sowmya74/README.md

 ## 🚀 About Me

 Hey there!
-I'm Sowmya Vara, a Computer Science Graduate specializing in data science and machine learning.
+I'm Sowmya Vara, a Computer Science Graduate specializing in machine learning and cloud computing.
 I leverage my strong analytical background and programming skills to extract insights from complex datasets.
 My focus lies on utilizing advanced techniques to solve problems and drive data-driven decision making.

 <br>